jonnyleealas/201-Reads/readings/class5.md

 #
 - Font = regular, bold, italic.
 #
-Typface are font styles, but must be installed in the computer using the typeface.
+Typeface are font styles, but must be installed in the computer using the typeface.
 They are subject to copyright.
 Also, keep in mind that the way a style looks on one comp may differ if using on another.
 Say mac vs pc.
 It is suggested to use no more than 3 types of typeface for a page.
 #
 Font size can be adjusted using px, perctentage, and EMs.
 #